 The importance of HR communication for employee retention and more

 Every organization or company relies on good communication to grow and achieve strategic goals.
-Communication expresses the company’s values and priorities as it connects with both external groups (including customers) and internal stakeholders (who are mainly made up of employees).
+It expresses the company’s values and priorities as it connects with both external groups (including customers) and internal stakeholders (who are mainly made up of employees).

 Often, Human Resources professionals are the ones who communicate the most critical messages about such things as onboarding, company overviews, benefits, salaries, company policies (and that’s just a partial list).
 In essence, HR communications can either make or break an organization.